List of Scary Movie (film series) characters: Buddy Sanderson

-Buddy is a college student and friend of the gang, sharing a room with Ray.
+Buddy Sanderson is a college student and friend of the gang, sharing a room with Ray.
 He is selected for the paranormal experiment alongside the other student.
 After initially being rejected romantically by Cindy, he treats her as he would his male friends, roughhousing and teasing her.
 Later in the film, they become intimate when trapped in a walk-in freezer.
 He is dating Cindy at the end of the film.
+He is a parody of Luke Sanderson (Owen Wilson) from The Haunting.